 After making my suede 1942 dress, I was a bit stuck.
 I couldn’t figure out what colors or styles to accessorize with it.
 As is normal for me, if I don’t have what I need, I scrounge around the house, enjoying the challenge of crafting something from what is on hand.
-Thus, I was led to using another neat pattern, utilizing from my stash, and finding an exciting new way to make a belt.
+Thus, I was led to using another neat pattern made of a vintage hat – utilizing my stash – and finding an exciting new way to make a belt.

-FABRIC: For the hat, I used 100% cotton velvet scraps leftover from a skirt I made for myself back in 2006.
+FABRIC: For the hat, I used 100% cotton velvet scraps leftover from a skirt I made for myself back in 2006 (posted here).
 Some cranberry anti-static 100% polyester lining that was on hand went towards finishing the inside of my hat.
 The belt is a thick vinyl, veined and slightly weathered surface, with a mesh fabric backing to it.

 NOTIONS: Only extra thread and a buckle was needed to buy, as well as tarlatan (I’ll explain this later) for the velvet hat.
-The ribbon for the inner band of my hat came from my stash and the button is (I believe) Bakelite that came from hubby’s Grandmother’s collection; see the left picture.
+The ribbon for the inner band of my hat came from my stash and the button is (I believe) Bakelite that came from hubby’s Grandmother’s collection; see the detail picture below.

 TIME TO COMPLETE: My dress’ belt was made in an hour or less, not counting time for glue to dry, in early January 2015.
 The hat was so easy, I shocked myself…it was made in only 3 or 4 hours, and finished on January 18, 2015.

 THE INSIDES: Hat finishing details are very nice and clean, with no raw edges – they are all enclosed and covered.